Serena Williams Flaunts Her Curvy Booty In New Instagram Video, Driving Her Fans Wild

 Tennis superstar Serena Williams shared a new video to her Instagram page on Wednesday and this one is all about her derriere and a pair of plaid pants.
-This new clip generated an immediate, huge response among Williams’ millions of fans and it looks as if it was all love for Serena and her curvaceous figure.
+This new clip generated an immediate, huge response among Williams’ millions of fans, and it looks as if it was all love for Serena and her curvaceous figure.

-The new Instagram post came early Wednesday morning and Williams tagged her Serena fashion brand Instagram page in her caption.
-She is wearing her brand’s new plaid utility pant along with a matching cropped jacket and it looks as if she is feeling quite bold and confident in this ensemble.
+The new Instagram post came early Wednesday morning, and Williams tagged her Serena fashion brand Instagram page in her caption.
+She is wearing her brand’s new plaid utility pant along with a matching cropped jacket.
+It looks as if she is feeling quite bold and confident in this ensemble.

 The short video focuses on Williams’ booty as she walks in this Serena outfit.
 In fact, her face isn’t even shown, as she is filmed from behind for the entirety of the clip.
 The 38-year-old mom of one strutted her stuff in the form-fitting pants and she upped the ante with this look by wearing short black-heeled boots.